OG-VLA: Orthographic Image Generation for 3D-Aware Vision-Language Action Model: Real Robot Experiments

 \section{Real Robot Experiments}

 \paragraph{Experimental Setup} We perform real-world experiments on a Franka Emika Panda arm mounted on a tabletop, with a single front-facing camera, as shown in Figure~\ref{fig:teaser}.
 We collect 3–5 demos for 4 real-world tasks—22 demos in total—with human-annotated keyframes and a motion planner~\cite{zhu2022viola-deoxys} to achieve annotated keyframes.
 We train both the baseline and our model on this dataset.
 For our model, we augment each keyframe with 10 SE(3) perturbations and finetune the Arnold-pretrained \ours@30k checkpoint for another 10k iterations with a batch size of 64.
-For $\pi_0$-FAST~\cite{pertsch2025pi0fast} baseline, we use the provided pretrained checkpoint trained on 10k+ hours of robot data across various robot setups with actions in both joint and end-effector control spaces.
+We use $\pi_0$-FAST Full finetuning as our baseline due to its strongest performance in simulation.
 We finetune it on our dataset with joint angle actions for 30k iterations with a batch size of 32, as used in most of their pre-training and finetuning experiments~\cite{pertsch2025pi0fast, black2024pi0}.
 During inference, the model predicts an action chunk of 10 actions; we execute the last action in the sequence for faster execution.

 \paragraph{Quantitative Results} We report our results in Table~\ref{tab:results5}.
 Each test set success rate is averaged over 10 episodes.
 For novel object variation, we use unseen colored and shaped objects.
 For novel scene variation, we introduce distractors and change lighting, background, and table appearance.
-Please refer to Appendix~\ref{real-world-details} for training and test scene details.
+Please refer to Appendix on project website for training and test scene details.
 Our results show that \ours\ can adapt to new tasks with only 3–5 demonstrations and generalize well to novel poses, objects, and scenes.
 Although we attempted to compare with $\pi_0$-FAST, it failed at all tasks, learning only to reach the block with 30\% success.
 We hypothesize that this is due to the small number of demonstrations and lack of support for SE(3) data augmentation without our 3D representation.

 \paragraph{Qualitative Results} We show qualitative examples of real world evaluations in Figure~\ref{fig:qualitative} for the task `put object in the drawer'.
 For training demonstrations, we use a blue cube.
 During evaluation, we replace it with bottle or perturb the scene by placing a newspaper under the cube also make te scene brighter. \ours\ can generalize to manipulating differnt objects as well as to unseen scenes for a given task.